aarjmand/exchangerates/docs/architecture.md

 #### Orchestration
 For this challenge, a straightforward orchestration mechanism has been devised.
 It revolves around batch ingestion, facilitated by a sequence of function calls.
 These functions seamlessly fetch data from the API endpoint and transition it through the Raw, Structured, and ultimately Curated layers.

+#### Disaster Recovery
+In case of a catastrophe affecting data integrity or loss within the Structured or Curated layers, recovery is possible by reconstructing these layers using the Raw layer's contents, provided the Raw layer remains unaffected.